cmsamaaa/dxc-assessment-2022/README.md

 > **NOTE:** Amend the `JAVA_HOME` in this batch script to the Java JDK 17 directory on your device.

 Alternatively, you may start the frontend app by entering `npm start` into the terminal from `./frontend` folder, and entering `mvnw spring-boot:run` into the terminal from `./backend` folder.

+## Login Information

+    Manager Account (required to see and use manager dashboard)
+    Username: user1
+    Password: 111

+	Staff Account
+    Username: user2
+    Password: 222

 ## API Documentation